Thermodynamics-informed graph neural networks: Methodology

-A last processing step is needed to get the GENERIC parameters before integrating the state variables: \begin{itemize} \item Poisson and dissipative bracket operators: Both operators in matrix form $\bs{L}$ and $\bs{M}$ are constructed using the flattened output of the Graph Neural Network $\bs{l}$ and $\bs{m}$ respectively, reshaped in lower-triangular matrices.
-The skew-symmetric and positive semi-definite conditions are imposed by construction using the parametrization in \myeqref{eq:gnn_output},
+A last processing step is needed to get the GENERIC parameters before integrating the state variables.
+Both operators in matrix form $\bs{L}$ and $\bs{M}$ are constructed using the flattened output of the Graph Neural Network $\bs{l}$ and $\bs{m}$ respectively, reshaped in lower-triangular matrices.
+The skew-symmetric and positive semi-definite conditions are imposed by construction using the following parametrization:

-\item Energy and entropy functionals: Both $E$ and $S$ are directly predicted for every node.
-Then, these functionals can be differentiated with respect to the network input in order to get the gradients $\diff{E}{\bs{z}}$ and $\diff{S}{\bs{z}}$ needed for the GENERIC integrator.
-This derivative is easily obtained using automatic differentiation \cite{paszke2017automatic}, and ensures the integrability of the energy and entropy gradients \cite{teichert2019machine}. \end{itemize}
+Both $E$ and $S$ are directly predicted for every node.
+Then, these potentials can be differentiated with respect to the network input in order to get the gradients $\dpar{E}{\bs{z}}$ and $\dpar{S}{\bs{z}}$ needed for the GENERIC integrator.
+These gradients are easily obtained using automatic differentiation \cite{paszke2017automatic}, and ensures the integrability of the energy and entropy gradients \cite{teichert2019machine}.